HanssonMagnus/dexamine/docs/parsers/uniswap_v3.md

   - `deadline`: Time after which the transaction will revert.
   - `amountOut`: Exact amount of `tokenOut` to receive.
   - `amountInMaximum`: Maximum amount of `tokenIn` to spend.
+  - `sqrtPriceLimitX96`: Limit on the pool's price movement.

 #### exactInput(...)
 - Parameters: